X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain02effect.md

     private Effect _effect;
 ```

-In your **LoadContent** method, add this line to have XNA load the .fx file into the effect variable for you:
+In your **LoadContent** method, add this line to have MonoGame load the .fx file into the effect variable for you:

 ```csharp
     _effect = Content.Load<Effect>("effects");